MousufCZ/gpt-dev/README.md

 # GPT-Style Transformer Language Model

 Welcome to the GPT-Style Transformer Language Model repository!
-This project implements a language model inspired by the Transformer architecture, aiming to generate coherent and contextually relevant text sequences using Tensorflow.
+This project implements a language model inspired by the Transformer architecture, aiming to generate coherent and contextually relevant text sequences using PyTorch.

 ## Overview